Silicon

-Silicon is a chemical element with the symbol Si and atomic number 14.
-It is a hard, brittle crystalline solid with a blue-grey metallic luster, and is a tetravalent metalloid and semiconductor.
+Silicon is a chemical element; it has symbol Si and atomic number 14.
+It is a hard, brittle crystalline solid with a blue-grey metallic lustre, and is a tetravalent non-metal (sometimes considered as a metalloid) and semiconductor.
 It is a member of group 14 in the periodic table: carbon is above it; and germanium, tin, lead, and flerovium are below it.
 It is relatively unreactive.
+Silicon is a significant element that is essential for several physiological and metabolic processes in plants.
+Silicon is widely regarded as the predominant semiconductor material due to its versatile applications in various electrical devices such as transistors, solar cells, integrated circuits, and others.
+These may be due to its significant band gap, expansive optical transmission range, extensive absorption spectrum, surface roughening, and effective anti-reflection coating.

 Because of its high chemical affinity for oxygen, it was not until 1823 that Jöns Jakob Berzelius was first able to prepare it and characterize it in pure form.
 Its oxides form a family of anions known as silicates.
 Its melting and boiling points of 1414 °C and 3265 °C, respectively, are the second highest among all the metalloids and nonmetals, being surpassed only by boron.

-Silicon is the eighth most common element in the universe by mass, but very rarely occurs as the pure element in the Earth's crust.
-It is widely distributed in space in cosmic dusts, planetoids, and planets as various forms of silicon dioxide (silica) or silicates.
+Silicon is the eighth most common element in the universe by mass, but very rarely occurs in its pure form in the Earth's crust.
+It is widely distributed throughout space in cosmic dusts, planetoids, and planets as various forms of silicon dioxide (silica) or silicates.
 More than 90% of the Earth's crust is composed of silicate minerals, making silicon the second most abundant element in the Earth's crust (about 28% by mass), after oxygen.